sharma1981/liteExchange/documentation/README_MultithreadingImplementationDetails.md

 An aligned STL allocator : https://github.com/akhin/cpp_multithreaded_order_matching_engine/blob/master/source/core/memory/aligned_allocator.hpp

-**Logging in multithreaded environment & thread safe singleton :** As for the design of the logger , it uses a thread safe ring buffer.
+## <a name="Logging"></a>**Logging in multithreaded environment & thread safe singleton :**

+As for the design of the logger , it uses a thread safe ring buffer.
 When you call the log methods, the log message is being pushed on that queue , but they are not directly being written to a log file or std::out.
 As for logging to file and std::outconsole , the logger uses actor model and its threads dumps all messages at once.

 As for the interface exposed by the logger , it uses DLCP ( Double Lock Checking Pattern ) singleton.
 And it is implemented by using memory fences.
 Regarding DLCP , see :